Immigrant (album): Singles

-The lead single of the album, "Maintain", featuring Canadian rapper and fellow labelmate Nav, was released on 6 April 2018.
-The second single, "What You Want", featuring Canadian singer-songwriter and fellow label boss, the Weeknd, was released on 24 May 2018.
+The lead single of the album, "Maintain", which features Canadian rapper and fellow labelmate Nav, was released on 6 April 2018.
+The second single, "What You Want", which features Canadian singer and fellow label boss, the Weeknd, was released on 24 May 2018.

 Commercial performance

 Immigrant debuted at 169 on the US Billboard 200 chart and at 31 on the Canadian Albums Chart.